Substra/substra-documentation/docs/_sources/concepts.md.txt

 ### Train and test data

-Each data asset is labelled as either *test* or *train* data.
+Each data asset is labeled as either *test* or *train* data.
 An objective then references which data assets should be used during the testing phase of an algorithm through the `test_data_keys` objective.
 Of course, only assets set as test data can be referenced as test data for an objective, and only the ones set as train data can be referenced by traintuples for training.
 This ensures test data can never be used during the training phase.
 However, it is possible to specify testing tasks with train data, in order to enable cross-validation.

 In other words,

-- `traintuples` can only have train data that are labelled as train data.
+- `traintuples` can only have train data that are labeled as train data.
 - `testtuples` can have test data that are:
-  - labelled as test data.
+  - labeled as test data.
 This corresponds to a `certified testtuple` that can be used to benchmark models for a given objective.
-  - labelled as train data.
+  - labeled as train data.
 This corresponds to a testtuple to enable cross-validation.

 ### Training task